Zip Trees: Properties of Zip Trees

-The relevant flips include at most $k$ heads.
-The number of nodes on $P$ equals the total number of relevant tails.
-Since the expected number of relevant tails is equal to the expected number of relevant heads, the expected number of nodes on $P$ is at most $k$.
-By a Chernoff bound, there is a constant $d > 1$ such that the number of nodes on $P$ is $O(k)$ with probability at least $1 - 1/(4d^k)$.

-Symmetrically, we think of the nodes of $Q$ and their ranks as being generated by coin flips in increasing key order, calling a flip relevant only if it increases the rank of a node on $Q$ beyond its minimum value (the rank of the preceding node on $Q$ plus one).
-The number of relevant flips is at most $k + 1$.
-The number of nodes on $Q$ equals the total number of relevant tails.
-Since the expected number of relevant tails is half the expected number of relevant flips, the expected number of nodes on $Q$ is at most $(k + 1)/2$.
-By a Chernoff bound, there is a constant $g > 1$ such that the number of nodes on $Q$ is $O(k)$ with probability at least $1 - 1/(4g^k)$.

-Combining the expected bounds on the numbers of nodes on $P$ and $Q$ gives the first half of the theorem; combining the two Chernoff bounds gives the second half, with $c = \min\{d, g\}$. \end{proof}

 \begin{theorem} The expected number of pointer changes during an unzip or zip is $O(1)$.
-The probability that an unzip or zip changes more than $k$ pointers is at most $1/c^k$ for some $c > 0$. \end{theorem} \begin{proof} The expected number of pointer changes is at most one plus the number of nodes on the unzipped path during an insertion or the two zipped paths during a deletion.
+The probability that an unzip or zip changes more than $k+O(1)$ pointers is at most $2/c^k$ for some $c > 1$ independent of $k$. \end{theorem}

+\begin{proof} The expected number of pointer changes is at most one plus the number of nodes on the unzipped path during an insertion or the two zipped paths during a deletion.
 For a given node $x$, these numbers are the same whether $x$ is inserted or deleted.
 Thus we need only consider the case of deletion.
 The probability that $x$ has rank $k$ is $1/2^{k + 1}$.
-Given that $x$ has rank $k$, the expected number of nodes on the two zipped paths is at most $(3/2)k + 1/2$ by Theorem \ref{thm:ExpectedRank}.
+Given that $x$ has rank $k$, the expected number of nodes on the two zipped paths is at most $(3/2)k+2$ by Theorem \ref{thm:ExpectedPathLengths}.
 Summing over all possible values of $k$ gives the first half of the theorem.

-By the second half of Theorem \ref{thm:PathLengths}, there are constants $a > 1$ and $b > 0$ such that if the rank of $x$ is at most $k/(a b)$, then the probability that the insertion or deletion of $x$ changes at most $k$ pointers is at most $1/(2d^k)$, where $d = a^{1/(a b)}$.
-The probability that the rank of $x$ exceeds $k/(ab)$ is at most $2^{k/(ab)+1} = 1/(2g^k)$, where $g = 2^{1/(ab)}$.
-The probability that the insertion or deletion of $x$ changes more than $k$ pointers is thus at most $1/(\min\{d, g\})^k$, giving the second half of the theorem. \end{proof}
+Choosing $\delta = 1$ in the second half of Theorem \ref{thm:ExpectedPathLengths}, we find that if $x$ is a node of rank at most $k/3$, the number of parent changes during its insertion or deletion is more than $k + O(1)$ with probability at most $2/e^{k/18}$.
+Thus $c = e^{1/18}$ satisfies the second half of the theorem. \end{proof}

 By Theorem \ref{thm:PointerChanges}, the expected time to unzip or zip is $O(1)$, and the probability that an unzip or zip takes $k$ steps is exponentially small in $k$.

 In some applications of search trees, each node contains a secondary data structure, and making any change to a subtree may require rebuilding the entire subtree, in time linear in the number of nodes.
 The following result implies that zip trees are efficient in such applications.